caksoylar/keymap-drawer/README.md

 0. (If starting from a QMK keymap) Add combo definitions using key position indices.
 1. Tweak the display form of parsed keys, e.g., replacing `&bootloader` with `BOOT`.
 (See [the customization section](#customization) to modify parser's behavior.)
 2. If you have combos between non-adjacent keys or 3+ key positions, add `align` and/or `offset` properties in order to position them better
-3. Add `type` specifiers to certain keys, such as `held` for layer keys used to enter the current layer or `ghost` for optional keys
+3. Add or modify `type` specifiers for certain keys, like `"ghost"` for keys optional to the layout

 It might be beneficial to start by `draw`'ing the current representation and iterate over these changes, especially for tweaking combo positioning.